 Stay with LegalZoom if you want one brand handling formation plus an in-house attorney consult, you have a multi-state filing, or you value the brand recognition with banks and lenders.
 The picks below address cheaper formation, better registered-agent privacy, and unlimited document libraries.

 LegalZoom alternatives are scored on the workload that drives switching: cheapest LLC filing, privacy by default, attorney access at lower monthly, polished compliance bundle, or unlimited document library.
-Each pick leads for one of those.
+Each pick leads on one of those dimensions rather than competing across all of them.

-Pricing is taken from each vendor's site on the review date and re-checked quarterly.
-Filing fees vary by state and are paid to the secretary of state regardless of provider.
+Pricing was pulled from each vendor's site on the review date and re-checked at the May 2026 back-fill.
+State filing fees vary from roughly $50 to $300 depending on the state and are paid to the secretary of state regardless of provider, so they are excluded from the cost-comparison table.

 Frequently asked questions about LegalZoom alternatives